The Problem: How We Teach EKGs

 Commonly used analog ECG rhythm generators.

-Analog EKG rhythm generators haven't changed much since the 1980's.
-Their upside is a realistic experience, but it comes at the cost of needing a real cardiac monitor to use them.
-The cost is anywhere from a few hundred dollars to $2,000.
-Because they are hard wired circuits, they only provide a limited range of rhythms and can only produce one example of each.
+Analog ECG rhythm generators haven't changed much since the 1980s.
+Their advantage is a realistic experience, but it comes at the cost of requiring a real cardiac monitor to use.
+The cost ranges from a few hundred dollars to $2,000.
+Because they are hard-wired circuits, they only provide a limited range of rhythms and typically only produce one example of each.

 Software EKG Simulators